getantidote/use-omz/README.md

 Second, OMZ is a very dynamic project I have absolutely no control over.
 What works today might break tomorrow.
 So if some new dependency in lib is introduced, `use-omz` may miss it - at least for the short term.
 If that happens, [submit an issue](https://github.com/getantidote/use-omz/issues) and I'll try to fix!
 PRs also welcome.
 If you choose to load all of lib with antidote, you avoid most that risk of future breakage.

 Ultimately, I want the choice to be the user's. `use-omz` doesn't assume you want lib and won't load it automatically, but if things are needed they will lazy-load.
-And in general, I recommend for users of antidote and Oh-My-Zsh to do this:
+But in general, I recommend users of antidote and Oh-My-Zsh to do this:

 ```zsh
 # .zsh_plugins.txt